mbinic/intellij-tgit/README.md

 Since the default shortcuts will make `Ctrl+G` (Go To Line) inaccessible, you can change them, or just change the one for "Go To Line" to be e.g. `Ctrl+G, Ctrl+G`.

 ### More Actions
 Bisect commands are also available, but with no preset shortcuts.
-You can reach them from the Tools > TortoiseGit Actions menu, or search for `TGit` in the `Shift Shift` palette.
+You can reach them from the TortoiseGit menu, or search for `TGit` in the `Shift Shift` palette.

 ### Optional Configuration
-If you've installed TortoiseGit in a custom location, you can specify the path to `TortoiseGitProc.exe` under `File` > `Settings` > `Tools` > `TortoiseGit Actions`.
+If you've installed TortoiseGit in a custom location, you can specify the path to `TortoiseGitProc.exe` under `Settings/Preferences` > `Tools` > `TortoiseGit Actions`.

 <!-- Plugin description end -->